Aloo Methi Recipe

 You will find all the ingredients to make alu methi in an Indian grocery store.

-Potatoes – In my house, aloo methi is always made using baby potatoes but you can use any potatoes that are available to you.
+Potatoes (Aloo) – In my house, aloo methi is always made using baby potatoes, but you can use any available potatoes.
 If using regular potatoes, then cut them into 1-inch cubes.

 This dish can be made using raw or boiled potatoes.
-I prefer using raw potatoes as they get nice and golden brown and hold their shape without getting mushy.
+I prefer using raw potatoes because they turn golden brown and retain their shape without becoming mushy.

-Fenugreek Leaves – Use fresh fenugreek leaves to make this stir fry.
-You can use frozen leaves too.
-If both fresh methi leaves and frozen leaves are not available, then you can use dried fenugreek leaves (kasoori methi) to make this sabji.
+Fenugreek Leaves (Methi) – Use fresh methi leaves to make this stir fry for the best taste.
+If fresh leaves are not available, you can also use frozen leaves.

-Spices – You will need basic spice powders like coriander powder, turmeric powder, red chilli powder, dry mango powder, and garam masala powder.
+Spices – You will need Indian spice powders, such as coriander powder, turmeric powder, Kashmiri red chili powder, dry mango powder (amchoor powder), and garam masala powder to make this aloo methi sabzi recipe.

-Oil – I recommend mustard oil to make this sabji but you can use any cooking oil that you prefer.
+Oil – I recommend mustard oil to make this sabji, but you can use any cooking oil you prefer.

-Other Ingredients – Other than the above-mentioned ingredients, you will also need green chillies, garlic, cumin seeds, asafoetida (hing), and dry red chilies.
+Other Ingredients – You will also need green chilies, garlic, cumin seeds, asafetida (hing), and dry red chilies.

 You can adjust the chilies according to your taste.
-If making alu methi recipe for kids, you can skip it too.
+If you are making an alu methi recipe for kids, you can skip it, too.

-If you want to make the sabji gluten-free, then skip adding asafetida.
+If you want to make aloo methi ki sabji gluten-free, then skip adding asafetida.
 All the other ingredients are gluten-free.

 Preparation

 Start by cleaning the methi leaves.
-We need 8 oz (225 grams) of cleaned leaves.
+You need 8 oz (225 grams) of leaves.

 Pluck the leaves from the stem.
-Thick stems are usually bitter and thus they need to be discarded.
-Also, discard yellow and wilted methi leaves.
+Thick stems are usually bitter and thus need to be discarded.
+Also, discard the yellow and wilted methi leaves.

-Dip the leaves in a large pot filled with water for a few minutes and rub them gently.
-The dirt will settle down at the bottom of the pot.
-Gently remove the leaves from the top and repeat this process 2-3 times until the water runs clear.
-You can also add a teaspoon of baking soda or vinegar to the water to get rid of pesticides if any.
+Dip the leaves in a large pot filled with water for a few minutes, then gently rub them.
+The dirt will settle at the bottom of the pot.
+Remove the leaves from the top and repeat this process 2-3 times until the water clears.
+You can also add a teaspoon of baking soda or vinegar to the water to eliminate pesticides.

-Note – You can pluck the methi leaves from the stem, wrap the leaves in a newspaper and keep the bundle in a box in the refrigerator for 5-6 days.
-Just wash and chop when ready to make the stir fry.
+Note: You can pluck the methi leaves from the stem, wrap them in newspaper, and store the bundle in a box in the refrigerator for 5-6 days.
+When ready to cook, wash and chop.

-Wash 1 pound (500 g) baby potatoes and peel them using a knife or a vegetable peeler.
+Wash 1 pound (500 g) of baby potatoes and peel them using a knife or a vegetable peeler.
 If using regular potatoes, peel and cut them into 1-inch cubes.
-Keep the cut potatoes soaked in water until ready to use to avoid their oxidation.
+To avoid oxidation, keep the cut potatoes soaked in water until ready to use.

-You can choose to keep the potatoes skin on if you wish to.
+You can choose to keep the potato skin on if you wish to.

 Aloo Methi Recipe

-Note – If using a regular pan, you will need more oil so that the potatoes don’t stick to the pan and become mushy.
+Note: If using a regular pan, you will need more oil to prevent the potatoes from sticking to the pan and becoming mushy.

 Oil heating in a pan.